matejlou/tetrapal/README.md

 A combination of extended precision integer arithmetic and static filtering via predetermined error bounds[^2] is used to provide robustness for geometric predicates in cases where standard arithmetic may fail to give an accurate result.

-Tetrapal supports barycentric interpolation of points inside the convex hull by locating the enclosing simplex and computing the barycentric coordinates with respect to the query point.
-Any point that lies outside the convex hull of the triangulation is projected onto the closest point on the surface and the barycentric coordinates are taken from the surface element instead, which may be a triangle, line segment, or single vertex.
-Natural-neighbour interpolation with Sibson weights is also supported in 2D and 3D, but only for points that lie within the convex hull (otherwise they will be treated as described before).
+Tetrapal supports extrapolation of points outside the convex hull via projection onto the nearest surface element (which may be a triangle, line segment, or single vertex) and returning the barycentric coordinates with respect to this element.
+Natural-neighbour interpolation with Sibson weights is supported in 2D and 3D, but only for points that lie within the convex hull.

 Point location is performed via remembering stochastic walk[^3], where a kd-tree approximate nearest neighbour search is used to quickly locate a starting tetrahedron close to the query point.